 Republic of the Congo

-The Republic of the Congo has a large area of forest and a low historical rate of deforestation, which is likely to increase significantly as industrial agriculture expands.
+About 65% of the Republic of the Congo is covered in dense rainforest.
+It has a large area of forest (approximately 22 million hectares) and a low historical rate of deforestation, which is likely to increase significantly as industrial agriculture expands.
+The annual rate of deforestation for the period 2010-15 was 0.1%.

 Drivers of deforestation and degradation